desserdmi/olfactory_bulb/README.md

  1. Clinical data acquisition (already done)

-2. Data exploration, Data cleaning and Preprocessing of collected dataset: <br><br>
+2. Data exploration, Data cleaning and Preprocessing of collected dataset: <br>
 2.1.
 What clinical populations do we have? <br>

 Patients with post-viral (PV), post-traumatic (PT), idiopatic (IP) lost of olfactory function and healthy cohort.  <br>